AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-dynamics-sms.md

 ---
-title: Send notifications using Adobe Sign for Microsoft Dynamics 365 and Marketo
+title: Send notifications using Acrobat Sign for Microsoft Dynamics 365 and Marketo
 description: Learn how to send a text message, email, or push notification to let the signer know an agreement is on its way
 role: Admin
-product: adobe sign
+product: acrobat sign
 solution: Acrobat Sign, Marketo, Document Cloud
 level: Intermediate
 topic-revisit: Integrations